 As a young boy skiing round the mountain peaks of his native Norway with his brother Tarjei, also a top level biathlete, Johannes Thingnes Bø’s dream was to become Olympic Biathlon Champion.
 Little did he know that both brothers would one day scale the heights of the world’s biathlon podiums.
 Johannes achieved his personal dream in 2018, at the age of 25 in PyeongChang, where he collected no less than 3 medals, topped off with his first individual Gold after a near faultless performance in the 20 km.

-Almost two years on, and Johannes continues to move from strength to strength.
-The biathlete clearly has peak performance in his sights, notching up a total of 5 Crystal Globes with no less than 16 individual race victories in the World Cup, a record for any one season.
+Ever since, Johannes continues to move from strength to strength.
+The biathlete clearly has peak performance in his sights, notching up wins and records in Crystal Globes and the World Cup over several seasons.